A top-level heading

 level: number;

-for the heading DOM element, but that’s for a later workshop.
+}This will eventually include an id for the heading DOM element, but that’s for a later workshop.

 For extracting the headings, I borrowed heavily from kaf-lamed-beyt’s extract-md-headings code .